Graphical lasso for extremes: Introduction

-We provide the finite sample theory and asymptotic theory for the extreme graphical lasso method.
+We provide finite sample theory and asymptotic theory for the extreme graphical lasso.
 In particular, we show a consistent identification of the graph and accurate estimation of the non-sparse parameters in $\Theta$.
-Empirically, we argue that in the high dimensional case, the extreme graphical lasso method can be further simplified by dropping the constant $c$, coinciding with the classical graphical lasso algorithm.
-We apply the extreme graphical lasso to a real data example to illustrate its usefulness in uncovering the underlying dependence structure of extreme events.
+We provide practical guidance in choosing the tuning parameters for applying the extreme graphical lasso method, based on theoretical motivations.
+We compare the performance of EGLasso with EGLearn through an extensive simulation study using data simulated from the max-stable H\"usler-Reiss distribution.
+The simulation results show that EGLasso achieves comparable graph recovery for moderately dense graphs, while being $3$--$5$ times faster at dimension $d=100$.
+Finally, we apply EGLasso to two real data examples and compare the results with EGLearn.

 The remainder of the paper is structured as follows.
-The background for HR graphical models is introduced in Section~\ref{sec:hrgraph}.
-We present our extreme graphical lasso method in Section~\ref{sec:lasso}.
-The non-asymptotic and asymptotic theories are shown in Section~\ref{sec:results}.
-Finally, the performance of the method is illustrated in Section~\ref{sec:example}.
+The background for HR graphical models and new insights regarding its parametrizations are presented in Section~\ref{sec:hr}.
+The extreme graphical lasso method is introduced in Section~\ref{sec:eglasso}.
+The finite sample and asymptotic theories are shown in Sections~\ref{sec:results} and \ref{sec:estimation}.
+Finally, the performance of the method is illustrated in Sections~\ref{sec:simulations} and \ref{sec:application}.